-

 Information Management

-Furthermore, we provide various automation support tools that utilize information management dashboards to support appropriate information management.
-We make improvements as necessary to realize operations that are both effective and safe.
+Furthermore, we utilize various automation support tools such as information management dashboards to support appropriate information management, while also making improvements as necessary to realize effective and secure operations.

 The main activities of the Information Protection Management System are described below.